sa7mon/sa7mon.github.io/danthesalmon.com/content/running-oracle-12c-on-macos.md

 * Open Kitematic and find the container we just created.
 * Click the "Start" button.
 The first time you start the container, it will take a 5-10 minutes for the database to build.
-Just wait until the log reads: **Database ready to use.
-Enjoy! ;)**
+Just wait until the log reads: **DATABASE IS READY TO USE!**

 <a target="_blank" rel="noopener noreferer" href="../images/kitematic.png">![Kitematic](../images/kitematic.png)</a>